 This history was originally made available to Mark in 1995.
-My records do not indicate who gave me this material, but I recall that it was a station employee.
+Mark's records do not indicate who gave him this material, but I recall that it was a station employee.
 At the time, KCMO was at 810 KHz, owned by Bonneville.
 It is now at 710 KHz, owned by Cumulus Media.

 The history ends abruptly just after World War II, suggesting that there might have been more material available.

-Also note that some dates conflict with dates that I have found in researching my own history of KCMO.
+Also note that some dates conflict with dates that Mark found in researching the history of KCMO.

 The Radio Division, Bureau of Navigation, U.S. Department of Commerce granted the call letters KWKC and a new broadcast license to the Wilson Duncan Studios on May 14, 1925, permitting the operation of a new 100 watt broadcast station that was erected in the spring of 1925 atop the Werby Building at Kansas City, Missouri.
 KWKC, for "Keep Watching Kansas City," began operating in May of 1925 on 1270 kilocycles.
 The Werby Building was located on the southeast corner of 39th and Main Streets, a two-story concrete-faced business structure located in a southside business district.
 A large office on the second floor was outfitted as a studio, while the station's "transmitter and turntable" were located in another room "down the hall," below its flattop antenna on the roof of the building.
 (The Werby Building, at 3915 Main Street, was demolished in the late seventies.)